President Volodymyr Zelensky makes appearance at the Grammys – KION546

 “And then peace will come.
 To all our cities the war is destroying,” he said.
 “Chernihiv, Kharkiv, Volnovakha, Mariupol and others.
 They are legends already.
 But I have a dream of them living.
 And free.
 Free like you on the Grammy stage.”

-His speech was followed by a performance led by singer John Legend and several Ukrainian artists of Legend’s song “Free.”
+His speech was followed by a performance of “Free” by singer John Legend, who as joined by Ukrainian artists Mika Newton, Lyuba Yakimchuk and Siuzanna Igidan.

 The-CNN-Wire